geoxel/fhevm-sdk-cs/README.md

 - A Rust environment is required: go to https://rust-lang.org/tools/install/ and install the Rust toolchain.

-- .NET : go to https://dotnet.microsoft.com/en-us/download/dotnet/10.0 and install the **.NET SDK** (not the Runtime).
+- .NET: go to https://dotnet.microsoft.com/en-us/download/dotnet/10.0 and install the **.NET SDK** (not the Runtime).
 The `dotnet` command must be in your `PATH`.

-- Infura Key : go to the MetaMask website.
+- Infura Key: go to the MetaMask website.

 - Follow the https://docs.zama.org/protocol/solidity-guides/getting-started/setup tutorial and deploy a `FHECounter.sol` contract.